Compute the median probe methylation pearson correlation for each Variable Methylated Region (VMR).

 Arguments

-- VMR_df
+- VML

 - methylation_data

 A data frame containing M or B values, with samples as columns and probes as rows.
 Data is expected to have already passed through quality control and cleaning steps.
+Rows must be the CpG probe IDs.

 Value